brugr9/brugr9.github.io/index.md

 ### Modelling and Animation of 3D Objects for Use in a Dream-Like Virtual Environment

 January-July 2019, Technology Platform for Research approved project "3D Content for Dream-Like VR" at Faculty of Human Sciences on behalf of Prof. Dr. Fred Mast, Institute of Psychology, Department of Cognitive Psychology, Perception and Research Methods at University of Bern.
-Only the documentation is publicly available.

 ![Virtual Twin of the Dream Simulation Lab in Unreal Editor.](TeaserDreamSimLab.jpg "Virtual Twin of the Dream Simulation Lab in Unreal Editor.")
 <p><em>Fig.4: Virtual Twin of the Dream Simulation Lab in Unreal Editor.</em></p>